 Cancer treatments like chemotherapy and radiation use medications or high-energy X-rays to kill cancer cells.
 Immunotherapy is different because it uses your own immune system to fight off the cancer.

 Some immunotherapy treatments help your immune system find the cancer or work harder to attack it.
 Others give you man-made versions of proteins or other substances to help your body fight the disease.
-Some types are also called biologic therapy or biotherapy.
+Immunotherapy is a type of biologic therapy.

 How Do Doctors Use Immunotherapy?